MatthewMckee4/course-notes/notes/year_4/computing_science/functional_programming/notes.typ

 == do-notation

-We introduced IO using do-notation to get accross the intuation of building up IO computations.
+We introduced IO using do-notation to get across the intuition of building up IO computations.

 Since IO is a monad, we can also write IO computations using explicit `>>=`: